How to Use a Coping Saw to Create Perfect Curves

 Set Up the Work Area

 Working with a cutting tool can be extremely dangerous if you don’t know how to work with it.
-This is why you need to clear the work area of any other objects that might obstruct the coping saw’s operation.
+This is why you must clear the work area of any other objects that might obstruct the coping saw’s operation.
 You also should keep your fingers and hands away from the blade’s path.

 Maintain Your Coping Saw